• Skip to main content

 • Add lingonberries to your hot tea or drink for a proper vitamin boost!

-• Serve with pork, beef poultry, or meatballs which is very common in Sweden hence why the name of the popular recipe is Swedish Meatballs.
+• Serve with pork, beef poultry, or meatballs, which are very common in Sweden.
+This is why the popular recipe is Swedish Meatballs.
 In fact, you can find this dish in almost every IKEA restaurant.

 • Drizzle over your roasted veggies, YUM!